pantelis/data-mining/_sources/aiml-common/lectures/scene-understanding/scene-understanding-intro/_index.md

 Even in a world with so much data, the curated available datasets that can be used to train models are by no means enough to solve AI problems in any domain.

 Firstly, datasets are geared towards competitions that supposedly can advance the science but in many instances leader boards become "academic exercises" where 0.1% mean accuracy improvement can win the competition but definitely does not progress AI.
 The double digit improvements can and these discoveries create clusters of implementations and publications around them that fine tune them.
-One of these discoveries is the RCNN architecture described in the [object detection]({{<ref "../object-detection">}}) section that advanced the accuracy metric by almost 30%.
+One of these discoveries is the RCNN architecture that advanced the accuracy metric by almost 30%.

 Secondly, the scene understanding problems that AI engineers will face in the field, e.g. in industrial automation or drug discovery, involve _domain specific_ classes of objects.
-Although we cant directly use curated datasets, engineers can  do [transfer learning]({{<relref "../../../projects/big-transfer">}}), where a dataset is used to train a model for a given task whose weights can be reused to train a model for fairly similar task.
+Although we cant directly use curated datasets, engineers can  do transfer learning, as shown in [](project:big-transfer), where a dataset is used to train a model for a given task whose weights can be reused to train a model for fairly similar task.